Earth-leakage circuit breaker: Operation

 An ELCB is a specialised type of latching relay that has a building's incoming mains power connected through its switching contacts so that the ELCB disconnects the power when earth leakage is detected.

 The ELCB detects fault currents between line and earth (ground) conductors within the portion of the installation it protects.
 If sufficient characteristics of a fault appear across the ELCB's sensing mechanism, then it will switch off the power, and remain off until manually reset.

 Voltage-operated devices

 A voltage-operated ELCB detects a rise in potential between the protected interconnected metalwork (equipment frames, conduits, enclosures) and a distant isolated Earth reference electrode.
 They operate at a detected potential of around 50 volts to open a main breaker and isolate the supply from the protected premises.

 A voltage-operated ELCB has a second terminal for connecting to the remote reference Earth connection.

 The Earth circuit is modified when an ELCB is used; the connection to the Earth rod is passed through the ELCB by connecting to its two Earth terminals.
-One terminal goes to the installation Earth CPC (circuit protective conductor, aka Earth wire), and the other to the Earth rod (or sometimes other type of Earth connection).
+One terminal goes to the installation Earth CPC (circuit protective conductor, or Earth wire), and the other to the Earth rod (or sometimes other type of Earth connection).